Pasta Primavera Recipe with Garlic and Herbs2013-05-14

 - 3 cloves garlic, crushed

 - 1/4 cup olive oil

-- 1/4 cup mixed fresh herbs, chopped (basil, chives, parsley or rosemary work well)
+- 1/4 cup mixed fresh herbs, chopped (basil, chives, parsley or a very small amount of rosemary work well)

 - salt and pepper to taste